Webtica/integration-for-elementor-forms-sendinblue/README.md

 Yes, all the other form widget integrations will be available.

 ## Changelog

+### 1.4.0 - 27-02-2022
+* Elementor form fields shortcodes are now compatible
+* Added debugging when WP Debug is on
+* Added basic settings page where you can enter a global sendinblue API key
+* Possibility to use global or custom API key
+* Tested Elementor up to 3.5.5
+* Tested Elementor PRO up to 3.6.2

+### 1.3.3 - 24-01-2022
+* Tested Elementor up to 3.5.4
+* Tested Wordpress up to 5.9

+### 1.3.2 - 21-01-2022
+* Fix possible fatal error on plugin activation
+* Tested Elementor up to 3.5.3

+### 1.3.1 - 25-12-2021
+* Tested PHP up to 8.0
+* Add link to the support page
+* Add link to the Pro version
+* Tested Elementor up to 3.5.2
+* Tested Elementor PRO up to 3.5.2
+* Update recommended PHP version to 7.4

+### 1.3.0 - 19-11-2021
+* Added Firstname attribute mapping
+* Added Lastname attribute mapping
+* Tested Elementor up to 3.4.8

 ### 1.2.0 - 13-11-2021
 * Added GDPR checkbox functionality